Do you know the saying “If it was easy, then everyone would be doing it”?

 So now that you’ve simplified the concept, your execution plan should be to forget all that other crap (for now) and go find a few great off-market deals.
 Your execution plan should involve one, two, or three (tops) steps aimed at sourcing off-market deals.

 As I discussed in this post about finding real estate buyers and sellers, it may help to know what your buyers are looking for.

 This is the kind of execution plan that will make you money out of the gate.

 And same thing applies to any other business: In the sea of endless tasks, ideas, checklist items, t’s that need to be crossed and i’s that need to be dotted, there will be one or two crucial execution steps that will lead to most of your profits and results.
 Everything else is secondary.

 See where I’m going with this?
 Good.
 So let’s recap:

 If something is easy, it means anyone can do it and there’s probably a ton of competition because the business has no barriers to entry, requires little work, and can be done by anyone.

 If something is simple, then the concept is easy to grasp, but the business requires hustle and execution.
-This makes for a great business because it doesn’t require a business degree, a PhD or lots of money to start, but it requires the one quality that most people lack: ability to execute fearlessly and strategically.
+This makes for a great business because it doesn’t require a business degree, a PhD, or lots of money to start.
+But, it requires the one quality that most people lack: the ability to execute fearlessly and strategically.